 Football pundits talk about a, ‘game of two halves’, and 2015 was a bit like that for Free Bible images.
 The first half ran smoothly but the second was full of challenges.

 In July 2015 the team met for a barbecue.
 We were delighted to have as our guest Margaret Prentice, who was visiting England for a short trip.
 Margaret, and a team of volunteers, use our images to teach Religious Education in schools in New Zealand.
 It was a happy occasion as we celebrated our first one million downloads of image sets.
+The one millionth download took place on Good Friday at 1:00am (UK time) and was by someone in Mexico.

 Some of the cyclists and walkers on our 2015 fund-raising event